The Loewner-Kufarev Energy and Foliations by Weil-Petersson Quasicircles: Introduction

 \section{Introduction}

-Methods involving monotone evolution of simply connected domains in the plane have been successfully applied to a range of problems in complex analysis.
-The Riemann mapping theorem and the notion of Carath\'eodory convergence allow to encode the dynamics by a continuous family of conformal maps from a reference domain such as the unit disk $\m D$ onto the evolving domains.
-Loewner proved in 1923 \cite{Loewner23} that the family of maps generated by progressively slitting a domain along a simple curve satisfies a differential equation with a real-valued control function.
-Loewner's work was motivated by the Bieberbach conjecture and was ultimately instrumental in its resolution by de Branges some sixty years later \cite{debranges}.
+Methods involving monotone evolution of simply connected domains in the plane have been successfully applied to a range of problems in complex analysis and beyond.
+In recent years notably in the context of probabilistic lattice models, random conformal geometry, and physical growth processes \cite{carleson-makarov, Schramm_LERW_UST, LSW_exponent,Schramm:ICM,Smi:ICM, MilShe2016}.
+The Riemann mapping theorem and the notion of Carath\'eodory convergence allow to encode the dynamics by a continuous family of conformal maps from a reference domain, such as the unit disk $\m D$, onto the evolving domains.
+Motivated by the Bieberbach conjecture, Loewner proved in 1923 \cite{Loewner23} that the family of maps generated by progressively slitting a domain along a simple curve satisfies a differential equation with a real-valued control function.
+Loewner's equation was ultimately instrumental in its resolution by de Branges about sixty years later \cite{debranges}.
 This method was extended by Kufarev \cite{Kufarev} and further developed by Pommerenke \cite{Pom1965} to cover general evolution families beyond slitted domains.
-In this case, the dynamics is described by the Loewner-Kufarev equation which is controlled by a family of measures.
+In this case, the dynamics is described by the Loewner--Kufarev equation which is controlled by a family of measures.
+It is a fundamental problem to relate geometric properties of the evolving domains to analytic properties of the family of driving measures.

-Besides the analysis of univalent functions in geometric function theory, the Loewner equation has in recent years played a key part in the rigorous analysis of conformally invariant random systems with the introduction of the Schramm-Loewner evolution (SLE) by Schramm in the late 1990s using Brownian motion as the control function, see, e.g., \cite{Schramm_LERW_UST, LSW_exponent,Schramm:ICM,Smi:ICM}.
-While these applications of the Loewner equation are to essentially static problems, the Loewner-Kufarev equation provides a rather general device for generating and describing shape evolution and it has been employed to study physical systems as well.
-Examples include aggregation processes and models related to Laplacian growth as well as integrable systems, see, e.g., \cite{carleson-makarov, Markina2011EvolutionOS, Amaba-Fr1, gustafsson-vasilev}, the last of which has many additional references and historical remarks.
-The recently introduced Quantum Loewner evolution \cite{MilShe2016}, of importance in Liouville quantum gravity, is a stochastic version of Laplacian growth-type dynamics.